utiasDSL/AMSwarmX/README.md

 ### AMSwarmX
-Repository associated with the paper "AMSwarmX: Safe Swarm Coordination in CompleX Environments via Implicit Non-Convex Decomposition of the Obstacle-Free Space" submitted to IEEE ICRA 2024.
+Repository associated with the paper "AMSwarmX: Safe Swarm Coordination in CompleX Environments via Implicit Non-Convex Decomposition of the Obstacle-Free Space" **accepted** to IEEE ICRA 2024.

 #### Installation